Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 124,006 people, 45,239 houses or apartments, and a median cost of homes of $159,509, Hartford real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Hartford homes are still considered rather expensive.
+With a population of 123,243, 45,845 total housing units (homes and apartments), and a median house value of $149,491, Hartford real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, Hartford homes are still considered rather expensive.

-Large apartment complexes or high rise apartments are the single most common housing type in Hartford, accounting for 44.37% of the city's housing units.
-Other types of housing that are prevalent in Hartford include duplexes, homes converted to apartments or other small apartment buildings ( 36.39%), single-family detached homes ( 14.90%), and a few row houses and other attached homes ( 4.31%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Hartford, accounting for 44.51% of the city's housing units.
+Other types of housing that are prevalent in Hartford include duplexes, homes converted to apartments or other small apartment buildings ( 36.33%), single-family detached homes ( 14.68%), and a few row houses and other attached homes ( 4.43%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Hartford differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Hartford - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Hartford real estate investment or home purchase decisions.